o-t-w/blog/src/content/blog/gradient-borders.md

 <button class="border-gradient-2">border gradient</button>
 </div>

-`background-image` can be used to specify multiple backgrounds, and each can be set to use a different `background-clip` value.
+`background-image` can specify multiple backgrounds, and each can be set to use a different `background-clip` value.

 ```css
 .border-gradient-and-background-gradient {